-The Nominations Committee comprises Alan Howarth and Mike Dee, both of whom are independent Non-executive Directors, and will be chaired by Alan Howarth.
-The Nominations Committee meets when appropriate and considers the composition of the Board, retirements and appointments of additional and replacement directors and makes appropriate recommendations to the Board.
+The Nominations Committee comprises Alan Howarth and Mike Dee, both of whom are independent non-executive directors, and will be chaired by Alan Howarth.
+The Nominations Committee will meet when appropriate and will consider the composition of the Board, retirements and appointments of additional and replacement directors and make appropriate recommendations to the Board.